Freedom of Information requests

-If you are not satisfied with the response you can request a review by writing to the address which will be provided at the bottom of our response.
+If you are not satisfied with the response you can request an internal review by writing to the address which will be provided at the bottom of our response.
 We aim to respond to internal review requests within the same time frame as the original request - as set out above.

 If you are still not satisfied, you can then complain to the Information Commissioner’s Office, which enforces and oversees the Freedom of Information Act.